yvien226/yvien226.github.io/aboutme.md

 - **Simulink:** For Data Simulation
 - **LINGO:** For Optimisation

-I have always been interested in Data Science, Optimization, AI and Machine Learning.
+I have always been interested in Data Science, Optimisation, AI and Machine Learning.
 I love building things and I like to use data to tell compelling stories and to solve various problems.
 I also enjoy coding and learning new programming languages in my spare time.
-Outside of my work and programming, I love to go out for a run and swim.
+Outside of my work and programming, I love to go out for a run, bike or swim.

-If you would like to know more about me or just like to chat, feel free to [contact me](./contact.html). :)
+If you would like to know more about me or just like to chat, feel free to [contact me](./contact.html).